UWA PLUS

 Prescribing Skills for Pharmacists [PHCYM505]

-The micro-credential will delve into contemporary advancements, emerging issues, and innovative strategies aimed at enhancing medication safety and minimizing adverse drug events.
-Learners will explore strategies to mitigate risks associated with polypharmacy, inappropriate medication use, and antimicrobial resistance, while advocating for rational prescribing practices grounded in evidence-based medicine.
-Learners will be equipped to navigate and improve medication management to support the delivery of safe, effective, and person-centred care within their practice settings.
+Learners will engage in the analysis of clinical case studies, integrating person-centered factors to formulate tailored treatment management plans.
+Learners will explore strategies to mitigate risks associated with polypharmacy, inappropriate medication use and antimicrobial resistance, while advocating for rational prescribing practices grounded in evidence-based medicine.
+Learners will be equipped to navigate the improve medication management to support the delivery of safe, effective, and personal-centered care within their practice settings.
+Through simulated scenarios and real-world case studies, learners will demonstrate their ability to engage in person-centered clinical reasoning.
+Through simulated practice, in-person placements and in person workshops, learners will be well prepared to support their communities to support treatment management plans including prescribing.

 Upon successful completion of this micro-credential, you will receive: